Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can I use my own existing Elasticsearch cluster?

 Yes, you can use your own Elasticsearch cluster or a managed instance at AWS/Azure/etc. As long as it's a 7.x version it's supported.

+### Does the solution support high availability?

+Yes, all components can be deployed in way to support HA for the entire platform?

 ### Can I use the Filebeat version shipped with the API-Gateway?